-Implementing a fleet preventive maintenance schedule is one thing; sticking to it is another.
+Implementing a fleet maintenance schedule is one thing; sticking to it is another.
 The best preventive maintenance schedule is one that is sustainable for your team.

 Many fleets still use paper work orders and spreadsheets to manage their PM, which can be inefficient and cause vehicles to miss routine maintenance.
 Many fleet preventive maintenance schedules fall apart due to disorganization, leading to downtime and costly repairs.